IT Administrator Visa Sponsorship Jobs in Maryland

 INTRODUCTION

-- Gather information to plan, organize, direct, implement, and evaluate requirements and tasks.
+- Gather information to plan, organize, direct, implement and evaluate requirements and tasks.

 - Ensure all requirements and objectives are properly documented at project onset.

-- Identify deviations from the plan.
+- Identify deviations from the plan and correct as needed.

 - Escalate decisions and unresolved issues.

-- Update project documents and communication plans.
+- Own project documents and communication plans.

 - Maintain issues list and coordinate the resolution.

-- Effective use of PMO project management system(s).
+Effectively use PMO project management system(s).

 Communicate Effectively with All Project Participants